OneTimeUser/intro-web-comp-principles/docs/assignments/assignment-2/README.md

 This assignment is worth 10 points.

-- A new website of at least three pages about the student.
+- A new website of at least three pages about a topic.
 (2 points)
-- Website should be in its own subdirectory called “me” and the home page should be an “index.html” file.
+- Website should be in its own subdirectory (called whatever you name it) and the home page should be an “index.html” file.
 (1 point)
 - Each page should contain both paragraph and heading text.
 (1 point)
 - Pages should link to each other with relative URLs.
 (1 point)
 - Each page should also include an absolute URL linking to an external website.
 (1 point)